How to connect your device to AWS IoT Platform using TapNLink NFC-WIFI Primer

 Step1: Setup your AWS IoT account

 The first step is to create an AWS IoT account: https://aws.amazon.com/.

 Follow the online instructions, sign in to the AWS Management Console and open the AWS IoT console.

-Step2: Register your device on your AWS IoT Platform
+Step2: Register your device and IoTize Studio on your AWS IoT Platform

 In this step we create a device Things' Shadow in your AWS IoT Platform service that represents your physical device.
 Devices connected to AWS IoT are represented as Things in the AWS IoT registry.

 On the Welcome to the AWS IoT Console page, in the navigation pane, choose Manage | Things.